Yung Miami’s Latest Hair Is Making Us Green With Envy - NewsBreak

 Taking to the platform, the Miami rapper showed off her incredible fashion sense in the all-green ensemble which she paired with a matching, money green colored wig.
 The sparkly mini dress fit the beauty like a glove and showed off her killer curves and banging body as she wore the look with fishnet stockings.

 The fashionista paired the look with minimal jewelry and although we couldn’t see her shoes in her IG post, we know they had to be just as fire for the fit to be set off right.
-As for her hair, the starlet wore a new, money green wig with a middle part and donned green eye shadow around her eyes while serving face and body as she posed for the ‘Gram.“5 attachments ” the fashion queen captioned the super sexy photo set for her 5 million Instagram followers.
-Check it out below.
-View this post on Instagram
+As for her hair, the starlet wore a new, money green wig with a middle part and donned green eye shadow around her eyes while serving face and body as she posed for the ‘Gram.

 We’re loving this ensemble on the City Girl.
 Would you rock this all green look?